bxtal-lsn/go-boilme/README.md

 ### Configuration

-Celeritas uses environment variables for configuration.
+Boilme uses environment variables for configuration.
 A `.env` file is created in your project root with default values.
 Modify these as needed:

 ```env
 # Application